PostHog/posthog.com/contents/handbook/people/spending-money.md

 We'd encourage you to buy a keyboard, mouse and laptop stand.

-Again, Apple refurbished items for keyboards and mice should be what you default to.
+Again, Apple items for keyboards and mice should be what you default to - refurbished is usually fine.

 [Nextstand](https://www.amazon.co.uk/NEXSTAND-K2-Adjustable-Foldable-Portable/dp/B01HHYQBB8) make great value laptop stands that are portable.